 Free bee removal

-Tree / Shrubs - Loud buzzing on tree or shrubs
+Tree /Shrubs - Loud buzzing

-Bees in house / Bees on window.
+Bees in house /on window

 Walls, eaves, attics, under house, fence, jacuzzi, and shed floor. hot!